SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 This is a normal PHP library that helps interact directly with Blackfire from *inside* your code.
 You'll see how.

-When that finishes, move over and open `src/Controller/MainController.php`.
+When it finishes, move over and open `src/Controller/MainController.php`.
 Ok: this is the controller for our homepage.
-Let's pretend that when we profile the homepage, we don't want to collect data about *all* of our code.
+Let's pretend that when we profile this page, we don't want to collect data about *all* of our code.
 Nope, we want to, sort of, "zoom in" and see *only* what's happening inside the controller.

 ## Manually Instrumenting Code